reidmilo/Portfolio/README.md

 2. **Impact of Profanity in Hip-Hop Lyrics on Song Performance Across Genders:** Investigating the influence of profanity in hip-hop lyrics on song performance, this project involves advanced data analytics techniques to uncover patterns and trends across genders.

 3. **Examining the Correlation Between Church Density and Anti-LGBT Legislation:** This project delves into sociopolitical influences by exploring the correlation between church density and anti-LGBT legislation.
-Through data analysis, I aim to understand voting patterns and the broader sociopolitical landscape in the United
+Through data analysis, I aim to understand voting patterns and the broader sociopolitical landscape in the United States.

 ---